-GBM originates from astrocytes, which are a type of glial cell.
+GBM originates from astrocytes, which are a type of glial cells.
 The factors that cause normal-functioning astrocytes to become cancerous is not well understood.

 Having one of the following genetic disorders:

-radiotherapyWorking in the synthetic rubber or petroleum refining industriesExposure to vinyl chloride or pesticidesHaving had CT scans during childhood
+Occupational exposures in the synthetic rubber or petroleum-refining industriesExposure to vinyl chloride or pesticidesHaving had CT scans during childhood

 Even with aggressive treatment, few patients survive more than 5 years after diagnosis.
 However, there is evidence that medical and surgical intervention can increase life expectancy and improve quality of life.

 A multi-disciplinary approach is important for you and your family.
-This approach may involve: Support groupPsychotherapy and psychiatryPain managementHospice care
+This approach may involve: Support groupsPsychotherapy and psychiatryPain managementHospice care

 EBSCO DynaMed website.
 Available at: